xavcz/github-data-viz/README.md

 - styled with`styled-components`
 - powered with Meteor

-Create a `settings.json` file at the root of the project & add [your own GitHub Token](https://github.com/settings/tokens) with at least `read:org` access to the file:
+Create a `settings.json` file at the root of the project & add [your own GitHub Token](https://github.com/settings/tokens) with at least `repo` & `read:org` access to the file:

 ```json
 {